How does grouping Wrap accounts work?

 • You can choose to apply advice fees against groups of the same account type.
 You can also set an adviser service fee for each individual account not part of the group.
 When grouping accounts for advice fees, these accounts will be automatically grouped for Administration fees as long as they satisfy the conditions outlined above.

-• Tiered adviser fees loaded to the group are first calculated on the total Funds Under Administration (FUA) balance of the FUA of all accounts and then pro rated to each account in the account group based on the proportion of FUA held in each account by default.
+• Tiered adviser fees loaded to the group are first calculated on the total Funds Under Administration (FUA) balance of the FUA of all accounts and then pro-rated to each account in the account group based on the proportion of FUA held in each account by default.

-• For accounts grouped for fees containing non super accounts, you can also elect the % split of fees to be charged per account instead of being pro rated.
-Flat adviser fees for grouped accounts will be pro rated by FUA across the accounts in the same account type.
+• For accounts grouped for fees containing non super accounts, you can also elect the % split of fees to be charged per account instead of being pro-rated.
+Flat adviser fees for grouped accounts will be pro-rated by FUA across the accounts in the same account type.

-• Read more in Fee aggregation.
+Read more about Fee aggregation

-Create a group
+Create a Reporting group

 2. Enter the group details and navigate through the ‘Create group’ flow, selecting ‘Reporting’ as the group type and selecting the accounts to add to the group.
 Please note, you will be unable to select the ‘Fee’ or ‘Statement’ group types.

-Edit an existing group
+Edit an existing Reporting group

 1. Search for the group using the group name or number or scroll to find the group.